 The meter may sit as low as your ankle or as high as your chest, depending on its location.
 In converted homes, you might find that the meter sits in a crawl space or behind the wall.

 Following the pipes or listening to the water flow can assist you in locating the meter in your home.

 How do I read my water meter?

-The register – the 6-digit number on the meter’s dial – reflects the current usage level – the amount of water used since the end of your last billing cycle in gallons.
+The register – the 6-digit number on the meter’s dial – reflects the current usage level.
 The first 4 numbers on the meter reflect how much water you’ve used.
-The shaded 2 numbers on the meter is a measure of how much water you’re using.
+The shaded 2 numbers on the meter measure how much water you’re using.
 The property is billed for every 100 cubic feet (ccf) used.

-The red arm moves around the register’s face once for every 10 gallons used, and the small blue dial moves continuously as water flows through the meter.
+The red arm moves around the register’s face once for every cubic foot (cf) used.
+The small blue dial moves continuously as water flows through the meter.
 If there’s even a tiny leak somewhere in the system, the blue dial will move.

 In the diagram at right, the meter number is embossed in the bronze outflow nozzle.
 It should also be printed on a white sticker somewhere on the meter.

 Watch PWD’s Gary Gehringer give a short presentation on how your meter works

 My bill says that I might have a leak.
 How do I verify this?